 Q: Where can I learn more about writing my pitch?

 A: We offer resources on our YouTube channel.
-We recommend that you watch “The Art of the Book Pitch” and last year’s NaNoWriMo Pitchapalooza.
+We recommend that you watch “The Art of the Book Pitch”, last year’s NaNoWriMo Pitchapalooza, and our Pitch Tips playlist.
 Hungry for more examples?
 Check out our Pitchapalooza playlist.